Dockworkers Begin Nationwide Strike, Threatening Supply Chain Disruptions and Rising Costs

 While the US Maritime Alliance said it would triple contributions to pension plans and improve healthcare, the ILA has refused to move.
 ‘This offer fell far short of the healthcare, wages and protection against automation that our members deserve,’ Harold Daggett, the ILA’s president, said after the latest offer.
 The union, he added, ‘stands ready to strike indefinitely’.

 The fact that the strike is happening weeks ahead of a presidential election has put a spotlight on the president, Joe Biden.
 Despite the administration being the most active in negotiations in decades, Biden has decided not to use the Taft-Hartley Act to issue an 80-day cooling-off period.
-In a broader sense, he has chosen to appeal to union voters without inserting himself directly into labour disputes.
+In a broader sense, he has chosen to appeal to union voters without inserting himself directly into labor disputes.

 Those effects will ripple across the globe as East Coast and Gulf ports are overloaded by delays, causing international delays.
 J P Morgan estimates that the cost to the US economy, if the ports remain shut, could rise to between $3.8 billion and $4.5 billion a day.